seetadev/agntcy-libp2p/agntcy-builder-spotlight-series/Agntcy-Builder-Spotlight-Series.md

 ---

-### 12. Looking ahead — what are you most looking forward to, or most excited about?
+### 12. Looking ahead, what are you most looking forward to, or most excited about?

 **Manu:**
 I'm most excited about the point where **agent networking becomes a first-class distributed-systems problem**.